gcriso/trinityPractice/readme2.md

 ## Transdecoder

--Number of ORFs detected: *59,873*
+- Number of ORFs detected: *59,873*
--Number of complete ORFS: *26,076*
+- Number of complete ORFS: *26,076*
--Number of 5' partial ORFS: *16,322*
+- Number of 5' partial ORFS: *16,322*
--Number of 3' partial ORFS: *5,994*
+- Number of 3' partial ORFS: *5,994*
--Number of internal ORFS: *11,481*
+- Number of internal ORFS: *11,481*

 ## Blast output

--Number of unique ORFS annotated: *31,151*
+- Number of unique ORFS annotated: *31,151*
--Number of unique annotations: *11,715*
+- Number of unique annotations: *11,715*
--Name and number of most common annotation: *sp|Q09666|AHNK_HUMAN with 880 annotation*
+- Name and number of most common annotation: *sp|Q09666|AHNK_HUMAN with 880 annotation*